IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.71.6.1.2 JWT BPPC extension

+In a environment which uses the IHE BPPC profile for documenting the consent, the Authorization Client, Authorization Server, and Resource Server SHALL support the following extension parameter:

+- *patient\_id*: Patient ID related to the Patient Privacy Policy Identifier as String or URL.

+- *doc\_id*: Patient Privacy Policy Acknowledgment Document as String or URL.

+- *acp*: Patient Privacy Policy Identifier as String or URL.

-In a environment which uses the IHE BPPC profile for documenting the consent, the Authorization Client, Authorization Server, and Resource Server SHALL support the extensions defined in table 3.71.6.1.2-1.
-If present, the claims SHALL be wrapped in an "extensions" claim object with key 'ihe\_bppc' and a JSON value object containing the claims, as such
+If present, the claims SHALL be wrapped in an "extensions" object with key 'ihe\_bppc' and a JSON value object containing the claims, as such

 ```
 "extensions" : {